oscarroyo4/Split-Screen-Personal-Research/docs/README.md

 };
 ```

-2. For each blit of the map we have to do a for to gow through all cameras and check if the tile is inside the camera view:
+2. For each blit of the map we have to do a for to go through all cameras and check if the tile is inside the camera view:

 ```
 void j1Map::Draw()